THE NERDIEST SHRINE IN JAPAN

 Yu Tamai: She’s from the manga series Shugo Chara! (“My Guardian Characters!”).
 I became hooked after my younger sister lent me her books.

-How did you go about customising the car?
+How did you go about customizing the car?

 What do your family members say about this?